- Standards for Conduct in the Teacher-Learner Relationship

 Students are also expected to maintain the same high standards of conduct in their relationships with faculty, residents, support staff, and fellow students.

-II.
-Procedures for Reporting and Investigating Violations
+- Procedures for Reporting and Investigating Violations

-UTHealth policies concerning misconduct by faculty and staff, including allegations of discrimination (including harassment) and retaliation, are outlined in the Handbook of Operating Procedures (HOOP).
+UTHealth Houston policies concerning misconduct by faculty and staff, including allegations of discrimination (including harassment) and retaliation, are outlined in the Handbook of Operating Procedures (HOOP).
 Relevant policies that can be found at https://www.uth.edu/hoop/index.htm include Policies 39, 59, 108,109, 183 and 186.
-The Associate Dean for Student Affairs will advise and assist the student in following applicable procedures of the institution.
+The Vice Dean for Student Affairs will advise and assist the student in following applicable procedures of the institution.

-III.
-Dissemination and Education
+- Dissemination and Education

 In order to make sure that faculty, residents, fellows, and students are aware of the Policy on Appropriate Student Treatment, several mechanisms for dissemination will be used.